Welcome to the Windows 10 Demo Use Case - the smart card logon with EIDAuthenticate

 The computer must be stand alone or a local account must be configured on domain computers

-Follow the steps below to install the AirID Windows Driver and the AirID Central App.
+First, the AirID Software containing the AirID Windows Driver and the AirID Central App needs to be installed.
 The AirID Central is a management App for your smart card reader.
 The app provides you with information and settings options for your smart card reader when your reader is connected to your Windows device.

 Unzip and double click on the .exe installer file.

-Follow the instructions in the installation wizard to install the AirID Windows driver and the AirID Central App.
+Follow the instructions of the installation wizard to install the AirID Windows driver and the AirID Central App.

-- For secure pairing, compare the displayed code on AirID with the code displayed on the host system and confirm the pairing code by pressing the jog dial on your AirID.
+For secure pairing, compare the displayed code on AirID with the code displayed on the host system and confirm the pairing code on both sides, the AirID and your host.

 Follow the steps below to install EIDAuthenticate: